esiddiqi/tsystem-k8s-project-emaad/README.md

 - Testing has been performed by deploying the application on a local machine as a standalone container.
 - The application was later deployed on Minikube for further testing.
+- Tried Docker-compose as well , Application is accessible , however connectivity to DB has issues

 ## Accessing the Application